mikhail-a-ivanov/pyLJ/README.md

 Written as my first programming project for the 'Simulation Methods in Statistical Physics' course

-Warning!
-The code does its job, but is extremely inefficient and naive

 All the critical expressions for computations are borrowed either from the lectures or the Rahman (1964) paper

 Author: Mikhail Ivanov